Primm, Nevada

-Primm (formerly known as State Line) is an unincorporated community in Clark County, Nevada, United States, primarily notable for its position straddling Interstate 15 where it crosses the state border between California and Nevada.
+Primm (formerly known as State Line) is an unincorporated town in Clark County, Nevada, United States, primarily notable for its position straddling Interstate 15 at the Nevada–California border.
 It sits on Ivanpah Dry Lake, which extends to the north and south of town.

-It was previously known by the name of State Line, but was renamed in 1996 to avoid confusion with Stateline in northern Nevada.
-It is named after the original developer of the town, Ernest Jay Primm.
+Primm was initially known as State Line and started as a small motel and coffee shop built by Ernest Primm (1901-1981) in the 1950s.
+Over the years, Primm grew, with Gary Primm, Ernest's son, expanding the area by building casino hotels.
+In 1996, the town was officially renamed Primm in honor of its founder and to avoid confusion with Stateline in northern Nevada.

-The community's economy is based on its three casinos (the Primm Valley Resorts), which attract gamblers from Southern California wanting to stop before reaching Las Vegas 40 mi to the north, or as a last chance to gamble before leaving Nevada.
-Most of Primm's residents are employees of the casinos.
-In reverse, a 'lotto store' on the southwestern part of the development within California sells California State Lottery tickets and games, including the multi-state Mega Millions and Powerball games mainly to residents of the Silver State, as Nevada constitutionally prohibits a state lottery.
+The community's economy is based on its one casino, the Primm Valley Resort.
+The casino attracts gamblers from Southern California wanting to stop before reaching Las Vegas 40 mi to the north, or as a last chance to gamble before leaving Nevada.
+Most of Primm's residents are employees of the casino.
+Conversely, a store located just over the California state line from Primm sells California State Lottery tickets and games (including the multi-state Mega Millions and Powerball games) mainly to residents of Nevada, whose constitution prohibits a state lottery.

 While not a census-designated place, the 2000 census population for the community is 436.
 A Clark County Comprehensive Planning Department estimate placed the population at 284 on July 1, 2006, apparently using different boundaries for the area.
 In a December 5, 2007 article in the Las Vegas Review-Journal, Primm's population is listed as around 1,132.

 For 2020, Census Block 2156, Census Tract 57.03 and Block 2155, Census Tract 57.03 showed a total population of 650.

-Primm used to have its own post office on the north side of town, but that has been replaced.
-All U.S. mail addresses serving Primm (ZIP code 89019) were given Jean addresses and are now served out of the Jean post office.
+Transportation

+Primm, Nevada is located along Interstate 15, midway between Las Vegas, Nevada and Baker, California.

+The nearest commercial airport is Harry Reid International Airport in Las Vegas, Nevada.
+The proposed Southern Nevada Supplemental Airport would be built just north of Primm.

+Primm hosted an Amtrak Thruway bus stop at Whiskey Pete's Resort until late 2017, operating bi-directionally with service between Bakersfield, California and Las Vegas, Nevada.